Arinze008/Azure-Onboard-Automator/README.md

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
 You may change the region, but the steps are written using **East US**.

-## Estimated timing: 50 minutes

 ## Lab scenario

 Your organization wants to explore deploying and configuring Azure virtual machines.
 First, you implement an Azure virtual machine with manual scaling.
 Next, you implement a Virtual Machine Scale Set and explore autoscaling.

-## Interactive lab simulations

-There are interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

 + [Create a virtual machine in the portal](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%201).
 Create a virtual machine, connect and install the web server role.